CompLab-StonyBrook/mlrg/README.md

 -------------------

 If you're affiliated with Stony Brook University, you can download a [virtual machine image](https://drive.google.com/a/stonybrook.edu/file/d/0B09645QdWLiYUldGSGl5Tmx0Vm8/view?usp=sharing) that comes with all necessary packages pre-installed.
+This image hasn't been updated in a while, but it should be new enough to compile the website just fine.

 1. Recent version of Python3.